xoofx/xoofx.github.io/_posts/2017-01-17-the-stark-programming-language-experiment.md

 # Next?

-This is a glimpse of the gigantic work that I would love to be able to bring (note the conditionnal all around), but more presumably, will at least try to implement most of the challenging bits... maybe some enthusiastic folks will be interested in helping this work.
+This is a glimpse of the gigantic work that I would love to be able to bring (note the conditionnal all around), but more presumably, will at least try to implement some of the challenging bits... maybe enthusiastic folks will be interested in helping this project.

 In the next blog posts, I will try to code the early part of this project that will be available on github [https://github.com/stark-lang/stark](https://github.com/stark-lang/stark)